Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Introduction

 \subsubsection{Symmetry and Fractionalization}

 Symmetry fractionalization refers to the manner in which topologically nontrivial quasiparticles carry quantum numbers that are (in a sense) fractions of the quantum numbers of the underlying local constituents of the system, such as electrons or spins.
-We show that for a symmetry $G$ (continuous or discrete, unitary or anti-unitary), symmetry fractionalization is classified by two objects, $[\rho]$ and $[\coho{t}]$, which we briefly describe here.
-The square brackets here indicate equivalence classes, as there are non-physical redundancies, i.e. a sort of gauge freedom, associated with both objects that should be factored out.
+We show that for a symmetry $G$ (continuous or discrete, unitary or anti-unitary), symmetry fractionalization is characterized by a pair of objects, $\rho$ and $\eta$, which we briefly describe here.
+There are non-physical redundancies, i.e. a sort of gauge freedom, associated with these objects that should be factored out, and the resulting equivalence classes provide a classification of symmetry fractionalization.

 We first define the group of \textit{topological symmetries}, denoted $\text{Aut}(\mathcal{C})$, of a topological phase of matter described by $\mathcal{C}$.
 Roughly speaking, this corresponds to all of the different ways the theory $\mathcal{C}$ can be mapped back onto itself, including permutations of topological charges, in such a way that the topological properties are left invariant.
 A subset of such auto-equivalence maps called ``natural isomorphisms,'' which do not permute topological charges and leave all the basic data unchanged, provide the redundancy under which one equates the auto-equivalence maps to form the group $\text{Aut}(\mathcal{C})$.
-Simple examples of auto-equivalence maps include layer permutations in multi-layer systems that consist of multiple identical copies of a topological phase, or electric-magnetic duality in phases described by a $\mathbb{Z}_n$ gauge theory.
+Simple examples of auto-equivalence maps include layer permutations in multi-layer systems that consist of multiple identical copies of a topological phase, or electric-magnetic duality in phases described by a $\mathbb{Z}_N$ gauge theory.

-We next consider a physical system in a topological phase described by $\mathcal{C}$, which also has a global symmetry described by the group $G$.
+We next consider a physical system in a topological phase described by $\mathcal{C}$, which also has a global symmetry described by the group $G$ acting on the physical degrees of freedom.
 One must specify how $G$ acts upon the topological degrees of freedom and thus interplays with the topological symmetry.
 This is characterized by a group action

 The notation means that we assign an auto-equivalence map $\rho_{\bf g}$ to each group element ${\bf g} \in G$ and take the equivalence classes of these maps under natural isomorphism.
 (It is useful to work with a specific choice $\rho \in [\rho]$ when deriving results, and then demonstrate invariance within the equivalence class for certain quantities at the end.)